Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/ref_PointCloud.md

 To access the Alembic Point Cloud component, in the Hierarchy, within an imported Alembic asset instance, select a GameObject that corresponds to an Alembic node that contains particles.

 > [!NOTE]
-> When you imported the Alembic asset in Unity, you must have selected **Import Points** among the Alembic import settings.
+> When you import the Alembic asset in Unity, you must select **Import Points** among the Alembic import settings.

 ![Alembic Point Cloud component options](images/abc_point_cloud_options.png)